 Khaita Joyful Dances appeared in 2011, when Chögyal Namkhai Norbu started collecting the songs of young Tibetan artists that he saw on YouTube.
-What he saw was not just a simple singing, but a very important message from the people of an endangered culture, that, with its rich heritage, can bring benefit to the whole world.
-Courageous Tibetan musicians sing about brotherhood, love and commitment to their country and people, respect to their environment, and hope for reunion to save their language, knowledge and spiritual tradition.
+What he saw was not just a simple singing, but a very important message from the people of an endangered culture and a rich heritage.
+In it he saw a benefit for the whole world, because courageous Tibetan musicians sing about brotherhood, love, commitment to their country , respect to their environment, and hope to save their language, knowledge and spiritual tradition.

-Although Khaita origins are in Tibetan culture, it's goal is to promote harmony in the individual, between people and their environment through dance - a goal that goes beyond the limits and area of one's culture itself.
-As individuals, during the dance we learn to be present at the same time as the inner representation of thoughts and emotions arises.
-As we cultivate this relaxed presence in motion, harmony and joy evolve naturally and transmit it to our daily lives.
+Khaita originates in Tibetan culture, and promotes harmony in the individual, between people and their environment, through dance.
+This goal goes beyond the limits and area of a single culture.
+During the dance we learn to be present while thoughts and emotions arise.
+As we cultivate this relaxed presence in motion, harmony and joy emerge naturally.
 Relaxation is the gateway to all forms of evolution.
-Having the tools to get us in a joyful and calm condition makes life much easier.
-It is especially effective for young people due to its mild nature, but at the same time it is very precise and helps to feel happy with oneself.
+If we have the tools to get in a joyful and calm condition, our lives become much easier.

-The historical significance of Chögyal Namkhai Norbu's cultural and academic commitment to society lies in the great value it has generally attributed to language, art and culture, while preserving the identity and integrity of the population as a way of enhancing all cultural heritage.
+Chögyal Namkhai Norbu’s cultural and academic commitment lies in the great value he generally attributed to language, art and culture.
+With Khaita, he transmitted a way to communicate about Tibetan culture, while enriching the global cultural heritage.